-John Rogers’ invention, ‘Lab on the Skin,’ showcased at the Museum of Modern Art
+John Rogers' 'bio-integrated lab' showcased at the Museum of Modern Art

-EVANSTON - Northwestern University engineer John A. Rogers has done something remarkable, steering his innovative “Lab on the Skin” invention to a rare level of cultural prominence as part of an art exhibit at the Museum of Modern Art (MoMA).
+EVANSTON - Northwestern University engineer John A. Rogers has done something remarkable, steering his innovative "bio-integrated lab" invention to a rare level of cultural prominence as part of an art exhibit at the Museum of Modern Art (MoMA).

 MoMA’s new exhibition -- “Items: Is Fashion Modern?” -- opened Sunday (Oct.
 1) to critical acclaim in New York City, where the exhibit is exploring the past, present and future of 111 garments and accessories that have strongly impacted society and culture over the last century.
 The curators read about the Rogers invention, were taken by the artistic aspects of his design and invited him to include it.

-The exhibition examines the intersection of fashion and functionality, design and technology, and in the case of the Lab on the Skin, the convergence of science and art.
+The exhibition examines the intersection of fashion and functionality, design and technology, and in the case of the bio-integrated lab, the convergence of science and art.
 It provides a rarified space for Rogers to showcase his first-of-its-kind soft, flexible microfluidic device that easily adheres to the skin and measures the wearer’s sweat to show how his or her body is responding to exercise.

 Among fanny packs and flip-flops, a kippah and a keffiyeh -- comes Rogers’ wearable, skin-like microfluidic system that captures minute volumes of sweat and performs precision chemical analysis of key biomarkers, including pH, lactate, chloride and glucose.

-The Lab on the Skin uses concepts in bio-integrated engineering and microsystems technology to detect electrolytes and complex chemical species released through sweat during exercise, thereby providing insights into physiological health non-invasively, while communicating with digital devices to pass along the information.
+The system uses concepts in bio-integrated engineering and microsystems technology to detect electrolytes and complex chemical species released through sweat during exercise, thereby providing insights into physiological health non-invasively, while communicating with digital devices to pass along the information.
 In the future, it could have even more applications where electronics integrate inside the body, for monitoring of chemistry and even regulating the body’s health.

 “The intimate skin interface and sophistication in engineering design in this new wearable, skin-like microfluidic system enables classes of measurement capabilities not possible with the kinds of absorbent pads and sponges currently used in sweat collection and analysis,” said Rogers, the Louis Simpson and Kimberly Querrey Professor of Materials Science and Engineering, Biomedical Engineering and Neurological Surgery in the McCormick School of Engineering and Northwestern University Feinberg School of Medicine.